salty-muffin/ghosts-of-data-past/README.md

 - recording a chat between two performers: https://github.com/papayapeter/theater-chat
 - preparing chat and mail data and finetuning a gpt-2 model with it: https://github.com/papayapeter/gpt-2-training
 - finetuning a stylegan3 model with face images by performers: https://github.com/papayapeter/stylegan3
-- generating notification sound abstractions: \_
+- generating notification sound abstractions: https://github.com/papayapeter/nsynth-notification-sound-generation

-using [aitextgen](https://github.com/minimaxir/aitextgen) for text generation & [stylegan3](https://github.com/NVlabs/stylegan3). some code has been copies over from the original stylegan3 repo to make image generation and textgeneration work seamlessly together.
+using [aitextgen](https://github.com/minimaxir/aitextgen) for text generation, [stylegan3](https://github.com/NVlabs/stylegan3) and [nsynth](https://github.com/magenta/magenta/tree/main/magenta/models/nsynth) for sound abstractions. some code has been copied over from the original stylegan3 repo to make image generation and text generation work seamlessly together.

+all ai models used as part of this work were finetuned with data captured or created by me and are not publicy avaliable. you are however free to use this code with your own models under the licenses below.

+the same applies to the sounds used.

 ## setup

 1. to create the envorinment: `conda env create -f environment.yml` or `conda env create -f environment-cpu.yml` for a cpu only version
 2. activate the enviroment: `conda activate ghosts` or `conda activate ghosts-cpu`
-3. changes to the environment can be saved with: `conda env export --no-builds | grep -v "prefix" > environment.yml`
-4. as the site served is built with sveltekit, it's dependencies must be installed and it must be built: `cd serve/site && npm install && npm run build`
+3. as the site served is built with sveltekit, it's dependencies must be installed and it must be built: `cd serve/site && npm install && npm run build`
-5. install redis according to these [instructions](https://redis.io/docs/getting-started/installation/install-redis-on-linux/)
+4. install redis according to these [instructions](https://redis.io/docs/getting-started/installation/install-redis-on-linux/)

 ## run